acviana/the-other-side-of-the-screen/pages/about.md

 > _"On the other side of the screen it all looks so easy."_
 >  - Tron (1982)

-Hi, I'm Alex.
-I'm a software engineer and engineering manager.
+I'm a software engineer and engineering manager at [Terbium Labs](www.terbiumlabs.com), a dark web data intelligence start-up.
 Most of my engineering projects involve Python, SQL, and REST APIs.
 My background is in astronomy and I got my start in software engineering writing science and analysis software for the Hubble Space Telescope for 7 years.

 I'm one of the organizers of the [Baltimore Python Meetup](https://www.meetup.com/baltimore-python/) (@PyBaltimore).
 I also occasionally volunteer as an instructor for [Software Carpentry](http://software-carpentry.org/) (@swcarpentry), where I help teach basic software engineering skills to researchers in science, engineering, and medicine.